AlderLake/integ-26fd9a335/README.md

 - Update: 7/19/2017 - Added preliminary [tiingo](https://api.tiingo.com/) support.
 Use -source=tiingo -token=<your_tingo_token> You can also set env variable TIINGO_API_TOKEN

 - Update: 5/24/2017 - Now works with the new Yahoo download format.
-Beware - Yahoo data quality is n
+Beware - Yahoo data quality is now questionable and the free Yahoo quotes are